Decaying Turbulence and the Riemann Hypothesis: The number theory behind the infinite-time singularity: Operator Evolution and the Momentum-Loop Equation

-Our viewpoint on turbulence is statistical from the outset.
-Rather than following a single deterministic velocity field, we consider the evolution of an ensemble of Navier--Stokes solutions.
-At the initial time, this ensemble may be sharply concentrated around a prescribed macroscopic flow, with thermal fluctuations small in comparison with the imposed velocity scale.
-The onset of turbulence is then viewed as spontaneous stochasticity: the dynamical spreading of this initially narrow distribution under the nonlinear Navier--Stokes evolution, until it approaches a universal turbulent attractor, as envisioned long ago by Hopf.
+Our formulation is statistical from the outset.
+Rather than following a single deterministic velocity field, we consider the evolution of an ensemble of \NS{} solutions.
+At the initial time this ensemble may be sharply concentrated around a prescribed smooth macroscopic flow, with thermal fluctuations small compared with the imposed velocity scale.
+The onset of turbulence is then interpreted as spontaneous stochasticity: the dynamical spreading of an initially narrow distribution under the nonlinear \NS{} evolution until it approaches a universal turbulent attractor, in the sense envisioned by Hopf.

-The early development of turbulence may depend in a complicated and nonuniversal way on the details of the initial state.
-The late-time attractor, however, should be determined by the nonlinear dynamics themselves and is therefore expected to be universal.
-The problem addressed here is not the detailed transient route to turbulence, but the exact description of that asymptotic statistical state.
+The transient route to turbulence may depend in a complicated and nonuniversal way on the initial state.
+The late-time statistical attractor, however, is expected to be determined by the nonlinear dynamics themselves.
+The problem addressed here is therefore not the detailed instability cascade from a particular initial condition, but the exact statistical description of the asymptotic decaying state.